Trewaters/SifuTrewaters/practice/signIn_2024.md

 ~"Knowledge is like money: to be of value it must circulate, and in circulating it can increase in quantity and, hopefully, in value."
 -- by Louis L'Amour

+# Monday, 2024-06-27

+Testing isn't only a number.
+Test show that a feature oruionality is broken.
+I am frustrated bing asked to fix the same thing even if I didn't break it.

+~"Do one thing every day that scares you."
+-- by Eleanor Roosevelt

 # Thursday, 2024-07-11 08:25:48

 I am a few weeks behind on this post but I have to make it.
 On June 24, 2023 I was laughed at (in text) for asking a question in our All Hands company wide meeting.
 I asked about using Ai as software application documentation aid.
 The troll said "shouldn't your code be the documentation for you?
 It was mind blowing ignorance.
 I feel like they are someone that puts others down so they feel better about themselves.
 I felt they were a troll because they didn't ask any questions about my comment.
 They leaped to an assumption just for the effect.
 It hurt.
 I was mad.
 But as a Reiki Master and Yoga instructor I know that active anger only hurts me.
 I took time to settle down, control my breathing and relax.
 I used the anger to push me in the right direction and be constructive (not self-destructive).